Have you ever tried to connect with your WiFi system but faced an authentication problem instead?

 - 5: After some time, enter the saved information once more and then save it.

 If you are unsure about the settings that are being displayed, you can get in touch with your service provider for additional support.

 You need to ensure that your Android handset is updated to the latest version.
 If you do not update your device, several bugs and problems will remain unsolved.

-- 1: First tap of the Settings and then to About Phone.
+- 1: First tap the Settings and then About Phone.

 - 2: You will see the Systems Updates displayed that will show you if there are any updates available.
 Some Android phones will have a separate tab for the System Update in the Settings option.

 - 3: If the tab shows the availability of any update, you need to click on it.
 Your device will then download the update and then install it.

 - 4: Depending on your mobile phone device, you might have to reboot the system.
 Once the phone starts, you can check and confirm if the authentication problem has been solved.

 Also known as the WiFi Protected Setup, WPS is a security standard that is used to create a home network without a password.